 Since the majority of ethics research centres are dedicated solely to applied ethics issues, the Fundamental Ethics axis is an important asset of the CRÉ.
 Even if the central question of ethics is to know what to do in a necessarily particular context, it is crucial, in order to know how to answer it, to understand the concepts and the presuppositions around which they revolve.
 In order to advance reflection on the ethical issues of the different spheres of human activity, the projects in this axis aim to clarify these concepts and assumptions, to clarify the complex debates they give rise to and to develop the principles that should inform deliberation and practice.

-Managers: Mauro Rossi and Natalie Stoljar
+Axis directors: Mauro Rossi and Natalie Stoljar

 THEME I – The Nature of Morality

-Leaders: Stephanie Leary, Jonathan Simon and Patrick Turmel
+Led by: Stephanie Leary, Jonathan Simon and Patrick Turmel

 Other contributors: Christopher Howard, Stéphane Lemaire, Jonas Olson, Mauro Rossi, Sarah Stroud and Christine Tappolet